scottaw66/scottwillsey/src/content/now/now.md

 ### Family

-- Trying to get two cats to tolerate each other
+- Trying to get two cats to tolerate each other.
+It's taking forever.